-Italy's coronavirus deaths slow, offering glimmer of hope
+Italy's Lombardy workers to strike for tougher coronavirus shutdowns

 By shutting 70% of the country’s output, Italy will lose 100 billion euros ($107.63 billion) a month, he told Sky Italia in a television interview.

+The latest state crackdown to contain the virus contagion, announced by Prime Minister Giuseppe Conte late on Saturday, tightened curbs on movement by increasing police checks on Italians trying to leave their towns for non-essential reasons.

+Two days earlier it banned any outdoor exercise not carried out alone and in the immediate vicinity of peoples’ homes.

-Italy’s northern regions have borne the overwhelming brunt of the crisis but there is concern the virus could spread into the poorer south where health systems are less well-equipped.
+Italy’s northern regions especially Lombardy have borne the overwhelming brunt of the crisis but there is concern the virus, which had infected 59,138 people as of Sunday, could spread into the poorer south where health systems are less well-equipped.

-The first death was recorded on Monday in the southern region of Basilicata, meaning all Italy’s 20 regions have now registered fatalities.

 Sebastiano Musumeci, the regional president of Sicily, protested on Monday that many non-residents were arriving on the southern island on car ferries.

-“The national government must intervene because we Sicilians are not willing to be slaughtered like cattle,” he said.
+“The national government must intervene because we Sicilians are not willing to be slaughtered like cattle,” he said on Facebook.

-Additional reporting by Elvira Pollina, Stephen Jewkes, Valentina Za and Giulia Segreti; Writing by Gavin Jones and Crispian Balmer; Editing by Mark Heinrich, William Maclean
+Additional reporting by Stephen Jewkes, Valentina Za and Giulia Segreti; Editing by Mark Heinrich